ibnlanre/portal/README.md

 street.$set((prev) => `${prev} Apt 2`);
 ```

-#### Accessing Nested Stores with `$tap`
+### Accessing Nested Stores with `$tap`

-For convenience, you can use the `$tap` method to access deeply nested stores directly using a dot-separated string.
-This method streamlines access to nested stores, making it easy to work with complex state structures while leveraging [TypeScript][typeScript]'s IntelliSense for path suggestions.
+To conveniently access deeply nested stores, you can use the `$tap` method with a dot-separated string.
+This method leverages [TypeScript][typescript]'s IntelliSense for path suggestions, providing an overview of the available nested stores.
+This makes managing complex state structures more intuitive and efficient.

 ```typescript
 const street = store.$tap("location.address.street");
 street.$get(); // 456 Elm St
 ```

 The `$tap` method returns a reference to the nested store, which means you can access and update the nested state directly.
-You also can **_tap_** at any level of the hierarchy, making it easy to work with deeply nested state.
+You also can **_tap_** at any level of the hierarchy, allowing you to work with deeply nested stores without the need for manual traversal.

 ```typescript
 store.$tap("location.address.street").$set("789 Oak St");